 Memory care is a specific type of long-term care for people with dementia.
 Original Medicare does not cover assisted living facilities.
 However, certain Medicare Part C plans may include coverage for Medicare dementia care services such as adult day care or help to get dressed or to bathe.

-Medicare will not cover nursing home stays, and even the most comprehensive Medigap plan won’t cover long-term care.
+Medicare will not cover skilled nursing home stays for longer than 100 days, and even the most comprehensive Medigap plan won’t cover long-term care.
 However, Medicare will cover medical services while the patient lives at a nursing home.

 How to Find Memory Care

 Medicare.gov has a tool to find nursing homes that accept Medicare for medical services.
 To get started, click here.
 Not all of these facilities have dedicated memory care teams, so you’ll need to contact them to verify their services.

 Once you’re on the nursing home finder tool page, enter your zip code as shown below in red.
 We used 37209, which is our corporate headquarters’ zip code in Nashville, Tennessee.
 Then click “Search,” shown in yellow.